-DON'T SCRAWL OVER MURALS - Taking 5 seconds to write your name over the top of a mural that took someone all day to create does two things - 1.
-It destroys the effort of the artist, and the goal of what we are trying to achieve in Art Alley; 2.
-It makes you look stupid.
+- DON'T SCRAWL OVER MURALS - Taking 5 seconds to write your name over the top of a mural that took someone all day to create does two things.
+It destroys both the effort of the artist, and the goal of what we are trying to achieve in Art Alley.

 Q. Can you paint anything you want?

 A. No. Although we encourage self expression, that expression must be respectful of Art Alley's goal of being an asset to the community, and an attraction that everyone from tourists, to local families with kids can enjoy.
 We do not tolerate vulgar, discriminative, or sexually explicit work in Art Alley, and will remove it immediately.
 When you come to get your permit, please come with your design in mind so we can approve it

 A. While there are indications that graffiti and artistic expression in the Alley dates back to the time the buildings were originally built, the seed was planted in 2003, and took root and grew into "Art Alley" in 2004.